Zarant/GuideCreator/readme.md

 ## Overview

-This is an addon for Vanilla WoW (1.12) that assists in the creation of in-game leveling guides by auto generating a Guidelime text string every time you accept, turn in or complete quest objectives.
+This is an addon for TBC WoW (2.4.3) that assists in the creation of in-game leveling guides by auto generating a Guidelime text string every time you accept, turn in or complete quest objectives.

 ## Limitations

-You need an english client for it to work, due to the older client primitive API this addon relies on parsing text data to detect quest activity.
+You need an english client for it to work, this addon relies on parsing text data to detect quest activity.

 ## Commands